dhutapratama/docs/blade.md

 <a name="additional-dependencies"></a>
 #### Additional Dependencies

-If your component requires dependencies from Laravel's [service container](/docs/{{version}}/container), you may list them before any of the component's data attributes and they will automatically be injected by the container:
+If your component requires dependencies from Lets's [service container](/docs/{{version}}/container), you may list them before any of the component's data attributes and they will automatically be injected by the container:

 ```php
 use App\Services\AlertCreator;